Youth

 Giving a voice to CALD youth

-Relaunched in September 2023, Hunter Multicultural Communities’ HMC Youth Nations is a unique opportunity for our youth to share, learn and be truly heard as they embrace identity and belonging.
+Launched in April 2022, Hunter Multicultural Communities’ HMC Youth Nations is a unique opportunity for our youth to share, learn and be truly heard as they embrace identity and belonging.

-Our youth, aged 14-25, from CALD Communities across the Hunter, New England and Mid Coast regions will be given a voice to represent their communities on important issues and forge cross-cultural harmony.
+Our youth, aged 17-25, from CALD Communities across the Hunter, New England and Mid Coast regions will be given a voice to represent their communities on important issues and forge crosscultural harmony.

 HMC Youth Nations Council gives CALD youth a ‘seat at the table’ linking with key action groups, regional organisations and state government.
 It will empower young people to address government and community leaders on issues and deliver projects via a democratic platform encouraging social cohesion and promoting a united vision.